What Are Mystery Schools? The Hidden Lineage of Ancient Wisdom

 The Origins of the Mystery Schools

 Mystery schools arose in ancient civilisations where the spiritual and the scientific were one.
+They arose where temple, science, and art were one.
+Egypt, Greece, and Asia developed initiations that trained attention, courage, and care.

 Egypt: At the heart of Egyptian spirituality was Thoth, god of wisdom, writing, and hidden knowledge.
 Temples were not only places of worship but schools of initiation, where priests and seekers learned esoteric sciences, energy work, and the art of inner transformation.
+Thoth and temple initiation shaped a path of writing, measure, and inner change.

 Mystery schools were never confined to one culture.
 They represented a universal quest to understand the deeper fabric of reality.